-Refer to Guideline No. 6 - Climate and Soils.
+Refer to Guideline No. 7 - Temperature and Pasture Growth.

-Effluent must NOT be irrigated onto crops or pastures at times when sound irrigation practice indicates that the plants will be unable to utilise the water or nutrients applied.
+3. Effluent must NOT be irrigated onto crops or pastures at times when sound irrigation practice indicates that the plants will be unable to utilise the water or nutrients applied.
 This means that for those months of the year when rainfall exceeds evaporation and plants do not require additional irrigation to maintain production, irrigation of effluent should be avoided.

-In the Mount Lofty Ranges, average effective rainfall exceeds evaporation in some areas from May through to August, or a period of 120 days.
-During this period the irrigation of effluent should be avoided, which means that the effluent produced at the dairy during this period should be stored in a pond system and spread from October through to April.
+In the Northern area, effective average rainfall exceeds evaporation in only the high rainfall areas for a period of about 60 days.
+During this period the irrigation of effluent should be avoided, which means that the effluent produced at the dairy during this period should be stored in a pond system and spread in October and/or April.
 Winter storage ponds should be empty by the end of April each year.